Skip to content

 Args:

-exception (Exception): Exception type that triggers a retry.
+exception (type[Exception]): Exception type that triggers a retry.

 scale (int | None): Initial scale parameter for the exponential jitter.